Central centrifugal cicatricial alopecia

 What causes central centrifugal cicatricial alopecia?

 The hair loss in CCCA is due to inflammation developing around the hair follicles (the roots within the scalp that produce the hair).
-These hair follicles are damaged and destroyed by this inflammation, eventually being replaced by fibrosis (scar tissue).
+These hair follicles are damaged and destroyed by the inflammation, eventually being replaced by fibrosis (scar tissue).
 Therefore, in the areas where the hair is lost there is no potential for the hair to regrow.

 Is central centrifugal cicatricial alopecia hereditary?

 Often there are no symptoms.
-Some people may experience burning, tingling, itching, soreness or tenderness of the scalp.
+Some people may experience burning, tingling, itching, soreness, or tenderness of the scalp.

-Hair breakage may be an early sign before CCCA patches develop.
-Hair loss typically begins at the top of the scalp and extends outwards (described as a centrifugal pattern).
-This progression is usually very slow.
 Hair loss and hair breakage may also be seen at the front and sides of the hairline due to traction alopecia (e.g. pulling the hair into a tight ponytail, braids, etc.).
-This is often also seen in women affected by CCCA, due to the association of tight hairstyles and traumatic haircare in both these conditions (see Patient Information Leaflet on Traction Alopecia for further information).
+This is often also seen in women affected by CCCA, due to the association of tight hairstyles and traumatic haircare in both these conditions.

 How is central centrifugal cicatricial alopecia diagnosed?